Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-05-26-writing-sample.md

 ## Introduction

 ### Business Background
-* At the core of `Company_Name`'s business is balancing risk with profit.
+* At the core of Company_Name's business is balancing risk with profit.
 The ability to predict the likelihood and impact of a client not paying back a loan is of up-most importance. <br>
-* As a competitive fintech company, `Company_Name` needs tools to estimate the credit risk of its potential loan clients in a fast, quantified, accurate and objective manner.
+* As a competitive fintech company, Company_Name needs tools to estimate the credit risk of its potential loan clients in a fast, quantified, accurate and objective manner.

 ### Importance of the project
 The "Golden Rule" in evaluating a financing business is that we should always consider `profit` and `risk` together.
 Looking at `profit` only could be misleading.<br>